jonathanstowe/Ujumla/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 compiler you should be able to install this with *zef* :
+Assuming you have a working Rakudo compiler you should be able to install this with *zef* :

     zef install Ujumla